Ivan-composer/agentiqueAI/backend-plan.md

    LANG_CODE = "en"
    SYSTEM_LANG_CODE = "en"
    ```
-   - Provide these to the Telethon client so Telegram sees you as a separate “Mac device,” not your real session.
+   - Provide these to the Telethon client so Telegram sees you as a separate "Mac device," not your real session.

 2. **Partial Ingestion**
-   - If channels are large, you can store a “last_msg_id” or “last_date” in the `agents` table.
+   - If channels are large, you can store a "last_msg_id" or "last_date" in the `agents` table.
    - Each ingestion run starts from the saved offset/ID to avoid re-fetching older messages.

 3. **Possible Rate Limits**
-   - If the channel is very active, you might add a small **sleep** or **rate-limit** logic if you see Telethon raise “FloodWaitError.”
+   - If the channel is very active, you might add a small **sleep** or **rate-limit** logic if you see Telethon raise "FloodWaitError."
    - Keep code minimal, but add docstrings explaining it.

 4. **Edge Cases**